MikeData/bau_FDI-Assets/README.md

 # FDI, Assets & Liabilities

 Please note.
 We use github for versioning purposes only.
-If anyone wants the actual data involved it will always be easily accessible via the ONS website (www.ons.gov.uk) and API service. tables.
+If anyone wants the actual data involved it will always be easily accessible via the ONS website (www.ons.gov.uk) and API service.

 ## Setup & Prep
 1.)
 Download this repository with the "download ZIP" button.